How to Get Book Reviews (in 5 Smart Steps)

 In this stage, publicist Jessica Glenn recommends building a questionnaire.
 “Most, if not all, publicists and publishers send authors a very long questionnaire to fill out when they start their marketing plan,” she says.
 “That's so we can dig into any useful piece of bio, community, or regional info to figure out who and why people will be interested in you as an author.”
 Ideally, your answers to these questions will then direct you to your target audience.

-While you’re thinking about your audience, consider which books are your comparative titles (books that are similar to yours and share the same general readership).
-“I recommend at least 15 comparable books.
-You want ones that aren’t more than five years old and a mix of big-sellers and independent books with positive reviews,” says Jessica.
-“There are many first-time authors who balk at this, saying there is no true comp for their book — but dig deep and start reading.”
+While you’re thinking about your audience, consider which books are your comparative titles (titles that are similar to yours and share the same general readership).
+“I recommend at least 15 comparable titles.
+You want ones that aren’t more than five years old and a mix of big-sellers and independent titles with positive reviews,” says Jessica.
+“There are many first-time authors who balk at this, saying there is no true comp for their book — but dig deep and start reading and you'll find them!”

 Step 2: Locate book blogs that match your specifications